openstack/training-guides/doc/upstream-training/source/slides/howitsmade-official-projects.rst

 ==========================
 - Core services are OpenStack projects and essential in every OpenStack-powered IaaS cloud or product
-- Optional services are also OpenStack projects but not necessarily need to operate OpenStack depending on use cases
+- Optional services are also OpenStack projects but not necessarily needed to operate OpenStack depending on use cases

 .. note::